ryandipp/apariloecomsdatacleaning/README.md

-python-project-aparilo-ecomms
+# python-customer_segmentation-project-aparilo-ecomms
-This is a follow up of previous SQL project
+A follow up to previous SQL project. analyzing sales, products & users data of Aparilo Ecommerce, with clustering analysis using python machine learning.

-The project repository contains the following files and directories:
+ryandi